 “every mode, direct or indirect, absolute or conditional, voluntary or involuntary, of disposing of or parting with an asset…and includes payment of money, release, lease, and creation of a lien or other encumbrance.”

-Under the UFTA, a creditor can file a lawsuit against the debtor and ask a court to:
+Under the UFTA, a creditor can file a lawsuit against you and ask a court to:

 - cancel the transfer of property or assets and use them to satisfy the creditor’s claim,

-- prevent the debtor from any further transferring of property or assets, and/or
+- prevent you from any further transferring of property or assets, and/or

 - appoint a person to receive or take charge of the transferred property or assets.